DenisSvinkovskij/FSP-opensource/README.md

 #### Firebase base configuration
 1. Add Firebase to your existing Google Cloud project:
     a.
-Log in to the Firebase console, then click Add project.
+Log in to the Firebase console, then click Add project./n
     b.
 Select your existing Google Cloud project from the dropdown menu, then click Continue.
     c.
 (Optional) Enable Google Analytics for your project, then follow the prompts to select or create a Google Analytics account.
     d.
 Click Add Firebase.